ehhdang/AMEX-Default-Prediction/README.md

 The preprocessing pipeline for KMEANs consists of 1) the general preprocessing where the missing values are populated with the mean of each feature grouped by customer ID, 2) data normalization along the features, 3) dimensionality reduction with PCA that captures 95% of the variance in the data.

 #### GMM
-Our data may not be spherically clustered, so it is beneficial to also run GMM to obtain soft clusterings for our data points and derive the pdfs for the Gaussian components our data distribution resembles in the process.
-Since GMM optimizes for both the mean and covariance of each Gaussian component, and it is likely that covariance impacts the distribution of our data, we run GMM with 2 components to obtain Gaussian pdfs that represent the two classes in our problem (compliance and default).
+Our data may not be spherically clustered, so it is beneficial to also run GMM to obtain soft clusterings for our data points and derive the PDFs for the Gaussian components our data distribution resembles in the process.
+Since GMM optimizes for both the mean and covariance of each Gaussian component, and it is likely that covariance impacts the distribution of our data, we run GMM with 2 components to obtain Gaussian PDFs that represent the two classes in our problem (compliance and default).

 The preprocessing pipeline for GMM consists of 1) the general preprocessing where the missing values are populated with the mean of each feature grouped by customer ID, 2) data normalization along the features, 3) dimensionality reduction with PCA that captures 95% of the variance in the data, 4) holding out 20% of the dataset for visualization of the GMM model's performance on unseen data.